MrOnyszko/jet-lobster/README.md

-    -o, --port PORT                  APNs port, default is 2195 -p, --pem PATH                   Path to pem file -b, --badge VALUE                Badge value, default is 1 --other HASH                 Additional data sent with notification, default is a empty Hash
+    -o, --port PORT                  APNs port, default is 2195 -p, --pem PATH                   Path to pem file -b, --badge VALUE                Badge value, default is 1 --other HASH                 Additional data sent with notification, default is an empty Hash
 ```

 ## License